 All else being equal, Galvalume (zinc-aluminum coated steel) is considered a more premium and hence preferred option vs. the G-90 Galvanized steel (zinc coating only).

-In most cases, Galvalume steel will outperform G-90 (galvanized) steel.
+In most cases, Galvalume steel will outperform G-90 (galvanized) steel, all else being equal.

 On average, standing seam will cost anywhere from $5.00 to $10.00 to install (professional labor and workmanship warranty, not including the cost of materials), depending on the difficulty of the roof and your home’s location.